• Skip to primary navigation

 Assembling the Sago Gulaman:

-• In large glasses, add ice, gulaman, cooked sago and juice mixture.
+• In large glasses, add ice, gulaman, cooked sago, and juice mixture.
 Best served cold and individual servings.

-DID YOU MAKE THIS RECIPE?
-Share it on instagram or tag @simplybakings or #simplybakings!
+Did you make this recipe?Share it on instagram or tag @simplybakings or #simplybakings!

-« Easy Ube Ice Candy
+« Easy Ice Candy from Philippines

-Whipped Mango – Dalgona Inspired »
+Whipped Mango Drink - Dalgona Inspired »

-Drinks, Vegan Filipino Recipes
+Drinks, Filipino Desserts, Vegan Filipino Recipes

 Reader Interactions